GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/makecube.rst

 Finally!
 We are ready to make a cube of our science data.
 The task to use is ``gfcube``.
-This routine will resample of the fibers into a 3-D structure with the spatial coordinates on the x and y axis, and the wavelength on the z (depth) axis of the cube.
+This routine will resample of the fibers into a 3-D data structure with the spatial coordinates on the x and y axis, and the wavelength on the z (depth) axis of the cube.
 The spatial pixel scale is by default 0.1 arcsecond per pixel.